leejamesss/AuthorAwareDetection/README.md

 </div>

-## 📢 Overview
+## Overview
-**AuthorAwareDetection** is the official repository for the ACL 2025 paper *"Who Writes What: Unveiling the Impact of Author Roles on AI-generated Text Detection"*.
+**AuthorAwareDetection** is the official repository for the ACL 2025 paper *"[Who Writes What: Unveiling the Impact of Author Roles on AI-generated Text Detection](https://aclanthology.org/2025.acl-long.1292.pdf)"*.

-Current AI text detectors largely overlook the influence of author characteristics.
-We introduce **AuthorAwareDetectionBench**, a comprehensive benchmark designed to investigate how sociolinguistic attributes: **Gender**, **CEFR Proficiency**, **Academic Field**, and **Language Environment**, impact the performance of state-of-the-art detectors.
+The current AI text detection field largely **overlooks** the influence of author characteristics. **AuthorAwareDetectionBench** is a benchmark designed to investigate how sociolinguistic attributes, including Gender, CEFR Proficiency, Academic Field, and Language Environment, impact the performance of AI text detectors.

-This project introduces a novel **Persona-based Generation Framework**, utilizing **12 diverse LLMs** to generate parallel texts that mirror the demographic profiles of human authors from the ICNALE corpus.
+We employ 12 diverse LLMs to generate parallel texts that mirror the demographic profiles of human authors from the ICNALE corpus, creating a controlled environment for bias analysis.

 ## Data Access